 Last Updated on August 22, 2019

-In this post you will learn why you should use R for machine learning.
+In this post I want to point out some resources you can use to get started in R for machine learning.

 Discover how to prepare data, fit machine learning models and evaluate their predictions in R with my new book, including 14 step-by-step tutorials, 3 projects, and full source code.